 Interestingly, between the two types of PEB, only co-worker PEB was found to have a significant relationship with site management.
 Considering these observations, it is reasonable to speculate that co-worker PEB will be more obvious in terms of attitude and action in connection with construction waste environmental issues, such as reduction and recycling.
 Perhaps, under strict site management, performing co-worker PEB is a more effective way to show they are capable and have the right attitude toward the construction tasks they are assigned to.

-It is surprising that psychological stress is positively and significantly associated with PEB types.
+Normally, workers need to focus on their work, and are not obliged to engage in environmental activities (Yuriev et al., 2018).
+However, since the large amount of construction waste generated by construction activities can place a heavy burden on society and the environment, the actual behaviours of construction workers on construction site is particularly important.
+The sense of responsibility of construction workers is considered as one of the important factors contributing to the construction waste management (Vilventhan et al., 2019).
+When workers lack a sense of responsibility for environmental protection, they will have little incentive to implement environmental behaviour because they believe that any attempt to affect environmental results is futile (Kalamas et al., 2014).
+In fact, workers' sense of responsibility for the environmental protection inspires their ethical obligations and personal enthusiasm for the environment and motivates them to actively participate in PEB which is self-enacted PEB (Afsar et al., 2020), while doing so also brings them pride (Venhoeven et al., 2016), and positive self-affirmation (Thiermann and Sheate, 2020).
+In this case, the greater the sense of responsibility of construction workers, the more they will take the initiative to take self-enacted PEB on the construction site to avoid damaging environment.

+Although significant correlations between psychological stress and two types of PEB were not found in this study, it is surprising that a significant association between them was revealed in regression analysis.
+The correlation analysis in this study is to analyse the correlated relationship between two variables, without considering the influence of other variables (Fan et al., 2020).
+While regression analysis is to test the effect of a group of independent variables on the dependent variable (Stockemer, 2019).
+The relationship between dependent variable and independent variable is impacted by other variables which could be mediators or moderators (Darlington and Hayes, 2016).
+In this study, the associations between psychological stress and two types of PEB may be impacted by other independent variables.
 The workers suffering psychological stress can hardly get involved in their jobs (Lin et al., 2020).
-However, they will be financially punished when they do nothing in the workplace.
+However, they will be financially punished due to the strict site management when they do nothing in the workplace.
 Therefore, they usually make an effort to look busy by taking ‘slack off’ strategies (Rhee and Kim, 2016).
 Perhaps, compared with the heavy-duty construction work, it would be relatively cushy for these psychologically stressed construction workers to engage in PEB like construction waste sorting or encouraging co-workers to reduce and recycle construction waste.